-And to end things on a sweet note.
-Some lovely strawberries in a sesame sauce.
+And to end things on a sweet note, some lovely little delights from the sweet delicacy trolley.